harraz-shukri-dev/SukaSolat/README.md

 ### **3. Main Screen**
 - Displays a list of prayer times for the day. ⏰
-- Highlights the next prayer time and shows the remaining time. ⏳
+- Highlights the current and next prayer time and shows the remaining time. ⏳
 - Shows the user's location (city and country) and the current Gregorian/Hijri date. 🗓️

 ### **4. Settings Screen**